hackerinthewoods/hackerinthewoods.com/source/posts/2013-02-20-search-is-the-the-homeless-guy-of-your-app.md

 ---
 layout: post
 published: true
-title: Search is the homeless guy of your application
+title: Search in applications
 description: Most people walk past the homeless.
 They ignore the out-thrust hands, the pleas for 'spare change', and avoid the possibility of making eye contact.
 Search is the homeless guy or gal of your App.
+category: The Cabin
 ---

 Most people walk past the homeless.
 They ignore the out-thrust hands, the pleas for 'spare change', and avoid the possibility of making eye contact.
 Search is the homeless guy or gal of your App.